h4pp7/AdventOfCode2021_clojure/README.md

 ```

 ---
-I did it completely differently in the end: TODO:
+I did it completely differently in the end.
+TODO: document solution

 ### Day 14
 #### Part 1